Predictions for the Leptonic Dirac CP-Violating Phase: Analysis and Results

 Recall that $P_{y,z}(y,z)$ was defined from the normalized likelihood, which was obtained from the 2-dimensional $\chi^2(x, z)$, and should integrate to $1$ inside the valid $y$-$z$ rectangle.
-However, the integration of Eq.~\eqref{eq:Pyzint} is done over the allowed $b$-$c$ rectangle and is therefore valid only for the combinations of $y(b)$ and $z(b,c)$ that can be obtained inside the model parameters domain, something that is pattern dependent.
-This means that the (pre)distribution $\bar{P}_{b,c}(b,c)$ in Eq.~\eqref{eq:Pbcbc} needs to be normalized again in the domain of $b$ and $c$ to obtain a proper probability density, \emph{i.e.}, one that adds up to one when all the possible values are integrated.
+However, the integration of Eq.~\eqref{eq:Pyzint} is done over the allowed $b$-$c$ rectangle and therefore is valid only for the combinations of $y(b)$ and $z(b,c)$ that can be obtained inside the model parameters' domain, which is pattern dependent.
+As a result, the (pre)distribution $\bar{P}_{b,c}(b,c)$ in Eq.~\eqref{eq:Pbcbc} needs to be normalized once again in the domain of $b$ and $c$ to ensure a correct probability density.
 The additional normalization can be seen as a measure of how well a particular pattern repeats the global fit values of $y$ and $z$.
 Patterns that easily fit inside the $\pm3\sigma$ global fit range for both quantities, such as TBM and GR2 (see Figure~\ref{fig:zlines}, left side), will have a normalization factor that differ from one by less than $10^{-10}$.
 Other patterns, such as HEX, NEW7 and BM, differ from one by nearly $10^{-5}$, 2.8 and more than $10^3$, respectively.
-Therefore, to find the actual probability density we have to multiply the (pre)distribution by a nomalization factor that depends on the pattern.

 where $P_{b,c}(b,c)$ represents the proper probability density that can be integrated to one in the domain of $b$ and $c$.
 The required factors are shown in Table~\ref{table:2ndnorm}.